awsdocs/amazon-ec2-user-guide/doc_source/volume_constraints.md

 ### GPT<a name="gpt-partitioning"></a>

 GPT uses a 64\-bit data structure to store block addresses\.
 This means that each data block is mapped with one of 264 possible integers\.
-The maximum addressable size of a volume is given by:
+The maximum addressable size of a volume is given by the following formula:

 ```
-(264 - 1) × Block size = Number of addressable blocks
+(264 - 1) × Block size
 ```

 The block size for GPT volumes is commonly 4,096 bytes\.
 Therefore: